hiviah/https-everywhere-checker/README.md

  * Multi-threaded scanner
  * Support for various "platforms" (e.g. CAcert), i.e. sets of CA certificate sets which can be switched during following of redirects
+   - set of used CA certificates can be statically restricted to one CA certificate set (see `static_ca_path` in config file)

 ## What errors in rulesets can be detected